laravel/docs/upgrade.md

 **Likelihood Of Impact: Optional**

 In order to support multiple mailers, the default `mail` configuration file has changed in Laravel 7.x to include an array of `mailers`.
 However, in order to preserve backwards compatibility, the Laravel 6.x format of this configuration file is still supported.
 So, no changes are **required** when upgrading to Laravel 7.x; however, you may wish to [examine the new `mail` configuration file](https://github.com/laravel/laravel/blob/{{version}}/config/mail.php) structure and update your file to reflect the changes.

+In addition, the `MAIL_DRIVER` environment variable has been renamed to `MAIL_MAILER`.

 <a name="markdown-mail-template-updates"></a>
 #### Markdown Mail Template Updates